Ormannishe/WoWGoldGambler/README.md

 The Dealer can start the rolling phase of the game as soon as they feel enough players have registered by clicking the 'Start Rolls' button.
 They can also click the 'Last Call' button prior to rolling to notify players that registration is about to close.

 Once the rolling phase is started, WoWGoldGambler will close registration and notify all players of the amount they have to /roll.
 All registered players must /roll the appropriate amount (varying depending on the selected Game Mode) for the game to resolve.
-The Dealer can click the 'Roll For Me' button to automatically perform the appropriate roll.
+If the 'Start Rolls' button is clicked a second time, WoWGoldGambler will prompt all players who have not rolled yet to do so.
+The Dealer can click the 'Roll For Me' button to automatically perform the appropriate roll for them.

 After all players have rolled, WoWGoldGambler will determine the winner(s), loser(s) and how much gold is owed using the rules defined below for the selected Game Mode.
 If a tie occurs, a series of tie-breaker rounds will be performed using the same rules until one winner and one loser remain.